Poverty Simulation

 Promote Poverty Awareness

-During the simulation, role-play a month in poverty and experience low-income families' lives.
+During the simulation, role-play a month in poverty and experience the challenging decisions millions of famlies face each day.

 Increase Understanding